krateoplatformops/oasgen-provider/cheatsheet.md

 ### Step 7: Update the RestDefinition to Use the Web Service

 Now we need to tell the `rest-dynamic-controller` to use the web service to handle the `get` operation for teamrepos.
-We can do this by adding the webservice URL to the OpenAPI specification of the `teamrepo` RestDefinition.
+We can do this by adding the plugin URL to the OpenAPI specification of the `teamrepo` RestDefinition.
 We can accomplish this by adding the `servers` field to the endpoint in the OpenAPI specification (https://swagger.io/docs/specification/v3_0/api-host-and-base-path/#overriding-servers).
 In this case, the URL will be `http://github-provider-plugin-krateo.default.svc.cluster.local:8080` because the web service is running in the `default` namespace with the service name `github-provider-plugin-krateo`.

 Let's create a new configmap with the updated OpenAPI specification: